rtaylor034/datapack-archive-unfinished/README.md

 Pack discontinuation is usually due Minecraft update or knowledge that I gain rendering the methods used in the pack (or the pack itself) obsolete/broken.

-The descriptions in this archive will be in a subjective format compared to [the finished datapack archive](https://github.com/rtaylor034/datapack-archive-finished)
+The descriptions in this archive will be informal compared to [the finished datapack archive](https://github.com/rtaylor034/datapack-archive-finished).

 all further statements can be assumed to have "IIRC" before it.